AS Real Bamako

-Association Sportive du Real Bamako, commonly referred to as Real Bamako is a Malian football club based in Bamako.
-They play in the Malian Première Division the top division in Malian football.
+Association Sportive du Real Bamako, commonly referred to as Real Bamako is a Malian professional football club based in Bamako.
+They compete in the Malian Première Division, top division of Malian football.
 Their home stadium is Stade Modibo Keïta.

 Among Real Bamako's most successful players was Salif "Domingo" Keïta (1963–67), who went on to win three Championships and the Ballon d'Or Africain (1970) at Saint-Étienne in France.